Sachaa-Thanasius/defer-imports/README.rst

 This library tries to hide its implementation details to avoid changing the developer/user experience.
 That may make debugging harder in certain situations.
 To that end, here are a few existing rough edges or leaking implementation details:

 -   When an deferred import is executed, a key for the result is still put in the local namespace, as with regular imports; however, that key is a ``str`` subclass with modified behavior so that referencing it (via name or via direct access in ``locals``) causes the import to resolve and the key to replace itself with a regular ``str``.
 As a result, while looking at namespaces with, for instance, ``dir()`` or ``vars()``, the names for deferred imports will look like normal strings while actually being instances of a subclass.
-Through ``dir()``, it's even possible to save such a key before it replace itself; however, the library makes no guarantees if you do that.

     .. code-block:: python